 Your relationship with Dundee as a graduate or supporter is very important to us.
 We aim to be transparent and trustworthy in how we maintain and protect your data.

-The Development and Alumni Relations Team manages the University of Dundee’s relationship with its alumni and supporters.
+The Department of Advancement (formerly Development and Alumni relations) manages the University of Dundee’s relationship with its alumni and supporters.
 We aim to keep you connected and informed about the University and provide opportunities for you to continue to be involved in our activities, wherever you are in the world and in whatever stage of life you are.

 We offer a range of events, engaging communications, reunions, volunteering opportunities and access to University resources and careers advice.
 We also fundraise to support the University’s students, teaching, research and capital projects.

 - send you publications, e-newsletters, invitations and provide you with information on volunteering opportunities;

 - provide you with information on reunions and alumni gatherings and to give support if planning a reunion;

 - develop and support our national and international network of alumni groups, providing opportunities to connect, network and support the work of the University as ambassadors;